carolina-tech-explorers/live-captioning/README.md

-# live-captioning
+# Captioning system for Google Glass
-Glass app to handle continuous, live speech transcription
+This is a Glass app to handle continuous, live speech transcription

-this is a change that adam made